rmakki/retrofire/README.md

 # Authenticated requests

-You can add authentication to Retrofire requests by:
+You can add authentication to Retrofire requests by either:

-1- Pass the authentication parameters once to the Retrofire constructor and Retrofire will add it to each http request you make:
+1- Passing the authentication parameters once to the Retrofire constructor and Retrofire will add it to each http request you make:

         a- If you are using Firebase ID Tokens